Oil falls 2% due to recession fears and an increase in US fuel inventories. By Reuters

 “Ultimately, one of the big reasons for this decline is fear of a recession,” said Bob Yawger, executive director of energy futures at Mizuho.

-The number of new applications for unemployment benefits in the United States increased modestly last week, indicating a gradual weakening in the labor market after the Federal Reserve (the US central bank) raised interest rates several times over a year.
+The number of new applications for unemployment benefits in the United States increased modestly last week, indicating a gradual weakening in the labor market following the Federal Reserve (the US central bank) raised interest rates several times over a year.

 The US Energy Information Administration said in a report on Wednesday that gasoline stocks jumped last week unexpectedly by 1.3 million barrels, to reach 223.5 million barrels.